1D Three-state mean-field Potts model with first- and second-order phase transitions: Conclusions

 \section{Conclusions}

-On the base of a general result \cite{MF}, we have considered a three-state Potts model built over a ring, with coupling $J_0$, and the fully connected graph, with coupling $J$.
-This model is a non trivial exactly solvable mean-field where new phenomena emerge as a consequence of the presence of a finite-dimensional geometry, where correlations are not negligible.
-For $J>0$ we have found, in particular, the existence of a finite critical temperature in the limit $J_0\to\infty$, which is not seen in the Ising case, and the existence of a hidden continuous phase transition for the case $J_0<0$.
-Of course, for $J_0<0$ the ground state of the system has a totally different symmetry with respect to the case $J_0>0$ (compare the asymptotic values toward $T=0$ in Figs. (1-7)), like in the pure model ($J=0$), but with the important novelty that now ($J>0$) the system is an effective mean-field model with a finite critical temperature.
+On the base of a general result \cite{MF}, we have considered a three-state Potts model built over a lattice ring, with coupling $J_0$, and the fully connected graph, with coupling $J$.
+This is a non trivial exactly solvable effective mean-field model where new phenomena emerge as a consequence of the interplay between its finite- and infinite-dimensional character.
+A similar analysis was done in \cite{SW} for the 1D mean-field Ising model (equivalent to a two-state Potts model).
+The three-state Potts model, however, shows dramatic differences with respect to the Ising case.
+In particular, for given $J>0$, we have found that, unlike the 1D mean-field Ising model \cite{SW}, the critical temperature $T_c^{(\mathrm{FO})}$ tends to a finite constant when $J_0\to-\infty$.
+Similarly, also the latent heat per spin tends to a finite constant for $J_0\to -\infty$.
+Moreover, we have found the existence of a hidden continuous phase transition for both the ferromagnetic, $J_0\geq 0$, and the antiferromagnetic case, $J_0<0$, taking place at a temperature $T_c^{(\mathrm{SO})}<T_c^{(\mathrm{FO})}$, confirming the robustness of the scenario found in \cite{mfGlauber} for $J_0=0$ and $J>0$.
+However, for $J_0<0$, the system has an antiferromagnetic feature, the ground state being characterized by a totally different symmetry with respect to the case $J_0>0$ (compare the asymptotic values toward $T=0$ of Figs. \ref{fig1} and \ref{fig4}).
+Concerning the case $J<0$, at equilibrium the only possible stable state is the symmetric one, while a more interesting scenario emerges under a dynamical approach as done in \cite{mfGlauber} for $J_0=0$, where the system undergoes only second-order phase transitions (stable).
+The extension of the dynamical analysis for $J_0\neq 0$ will be reported elsewhere.
+Finally, we have evaluated the connected correlation functions of nearest spins and proven that they are not zero, even in the paramagnetic phase.

-In the case $J<0$ there is no phase transition, yet the dynamics induced by the saddle point equations has an attractor of period 2 to which the system converges.
-Quite interestingly, within this dynamics, the system undergoes a second-order phase transition with the universal critical exponent $\beta=1/2$, like in the Ising model.
-We think that this phenomena can be similarly found in a continuous synchronous time dynamics like, the Glauber dynamics with multi-spin flip updates, where the stationary equations have the same structure of the equations found in our Gibbs-Boltzmann thermodynamic context.